 From 2016-2020, I booked shows at my college radio station and at local venues.
-I stopped during the pandemic, but decided I wanted to un-retire after coming across some serious misogyny at DIY shows on Long Island and deciding I wanted to do something about it.
-I thought that starting to book shows again would be empowering, but I felt increasingly discouraged, and even sabotaged by the words and actions of male peers.
+I stopped during the pandemic, but decided I wanted to un-retire after coming across misogyny at DIY shows on Long Island, and subsequently deciding I wanted to do something about it.

 As I booked this show, I became overcome with self-doubt.
-With the help of my family and friends, I was able to get out of a panic paralysis.
+I thought that starting to book shows again would be empowering, but I felt increasingly discouraged, and even sabotaged by the words and actions of male peers.
+With the help of my family and friends, I was able to get out of my self-doubt spiral.
 Once I made the flyer, a lot of the muscle memory kicked in.
-I talked to my Guitar Center rep who helped me figure out some things.
-I spoke to my friend, Emily at D’Addario, who hooked me up with free cables.
-I awkwardly asked a lot of businesses to hang flyers; most agreed.
-I bought a drink at a coffeeshop from a flustered, yet flirtatious guy who said he would come to the show (he didn’t).
+I talked to my Guitar Center rep who helped me figure out my gear situation.
+I spoke to my friend Emily who kindly hooked us up with a D'Addario sponsorship and cables.
+I asked a lot of businesses to hang flyers; most agreed.
 I made a lot of friends along the way and got closer to the ones I already knew.

 P.S.
 The best part of this show wasn't overcoming my fears, or seeing my old buddies from HTML, or catching Figure Eight's beautiful + rare acoustic solo set, or even hearing "Eat Hot Chip and Lie" for the seventh time (every time is better than the last, btw).
 The best part was donating 120+ lbs of food to Long Island Cares, a local food pantry.
 We were able to help more than 221,000 food-insecure individuals, including 65,000 children with the proceeds from the show.